Higher rank lattices are not coarse median: Median algebras

 If $(X,d)$ is a metric space, a weakening of the notion of metric median is the following.

 \bdf Let $(X,d)$ be a metric space.
-An abstract median $\mu$ on $X$ is called \bit \item continuous if $\mu:X^3 \ra X$ is a continuous map, \item \emph{Lipschitz} if there exists a constant $k \in [0,\pif)$ such that $\mu$ is $k$-Lispchitz with respect to each variable, i.e.
+An abstract median $\mu$ on $X$ is called \bit \item continuous if $\mu:X^3 \ra X$ is a continuous map, \item \emph{Lipschitz} if there exists a constant $k \in [0,\pif)$ such that $\mu$ is $k$-Lispchitz with respect to each variable, i.e. for every $a,b,c,a',b',c' \in X$, we have

 \item \emph{locally convex} if each point of $X$ has a basis of neighbourhoods consisting of convex subsets of $X$. \eit \edf